hexops/machengine.org/content/core/migrations/_index.md

 ## mach-core: build API improvements (2023-09-17)

-Your `build.zig.zon` file no longer needs to specify transitive dependencies, and the `build.zig` API has changed slightly:
+Zig `0.12.0-dev.389+61b70778b` is now in use; and your `build.zig.zon` file no longer needs to specify transitive dependencies, and the `build.zig` API has changed slightly:

 * [mach-core changes diff](https://github.com/hexops/mach-core-starter-project/commit/1bab9664f78eec5e71005fc0e341625a23995201)
 * [Other packages diff](https://github.com/hexops/machengine.org/commit/0a8723ea2be0f109348713e689467f0bf8786429)